Rakesh-Mourya-G/xen-orchestra/docs/support.md

 ## XOA Free support

-With the free version of the Xen Orchestra Appliance (XOA free), **you can open private support tickets** and we will do our best to assist you, however, this support is limited and is not guaranteed in regards to response times or resolutions offered.
+With the free version of the CloudVisor Appliance (XOA free), **you can open private support tickets** and we will do our best to assist you, however, this support is limited and is not guaranteed in regards to response times or resolutions offered.

 ## Community support

-Lastly while Xen Orchestra is free and Open Source software, supporting and developing it takes a lot of effort.
-If you are considering using Xen Orchestra in production, please subscribe for one of our [professional support plans](https://xen-orchestra.com/#!/xo-pricing).
+Lastly while CloudVisor is free and Open Source software, supporting and developing it takes a lot of effort.
+If you are considering using CloudVisor in production, please subscribe for one of our [professional support plans](https://xen-orchestra.com/#!/xo-pricing).

 Read more in the [dedicated section for community support](community.md).